Skip to main content

 BlueXP ransomware protection

-If BlueXP ransomware protection detects a possible attack, an alert appears on the BlueXP ransomware protection Dashboard and in the BlueXP Notifications in the upper right indicating a potential ransomware attack.
-The service also immediately initiates taking a Snapshot copy.
-At this point, you should look at the potential risk in the BlueXP ransomware protection Alerts tab.
+When BlueXP ransomware protection detects a possible attack, it shows an alert on the Dashboard and in the Notifications area.
+The service immediately takes a snapshot.
+Review the potential risk in the BlueXP ransomware protection Alerts tab.

 You can dismiss false positives or decide to recover your data immediately.

-Tip If you decide to dismiss the alert, the service will learn this behavior and associate it with normal operations and not initiate an alert on such a behavior again.
+Tip If you dismiss the alert, the service learns this behavior, associates it with normal operations, and doesn't initiate an alert on it again.

 To begin to recover your data, mark the alert as ready for recovery so that your storage administrator can begin the recovery process.

-Each alert could have multiple incidents on different volumes with different statuses, so be sure to look at all incidents.
+Each alert might include multiple incidents on different volumes and statuses.
+Review all incidents.

 The service provides information called evidence about what caused the alert to be issued, such as the following: